quixio/quix-streams/docs/state-management.md

 	When using the Quix Platform, the platform provides your replicas with a shared state store when enabled.

-## State management

-The library is providing automatic state management which handles application lifecycle automatically, such as commits and revocation to ensure the state reflects the processed and committed messages only.
+The library provides automatic state management which handles application lifecycle automatically, such as commits and revocation to ensure the state reflects the processed and committed messages only.
 There are two types of state available: dictionary state and scalar state.
 The stream state managed is available on stream consumer and not the producer currently.

-### Reading and writing
+## Reading and writing

 === "Python"
     ``` python